nazavode/nazavode.github.io/content/post/tracboat.md

 The originating idea was taken from [trac-to-gitlab](https://github.com/moimael/trac-to-gitlab) by [Maël Lavault](https://github.com/moimael).

-A lot of work has beek taken over by [Elan Ruusamäe](https://github.com/glensc) that is now the most active maintainer (thank you!).
+A lot of work has been taken over by [Elan Ruusamäe](https://github.com/glensc) that is now the most active maintainer (thank you!).

 [gitlab-home]: https://gitlab.com/